 A right to an expunction post-arrest exists where one of the following has happened:

-(4) Charge was dismissed, or felony was no-billed (under some circumstances)
+(4) Charge was dismissed, or felony was no-billed (under some circumstances), OR

 (5) Person has been released, charge no longer pending, and charge has not resulted in a final conviction, and no court ordered community supervision under CCP art.
-42.12 (e.g. regular probation, deferred adjudication, etc.), and 180 days/1 year/3 years have passed since the date of arrest
+42.12 (e.g. regular probation, deferred adjudication, etc.), and a set amount of time has passed since the date of arrest.

 Where a person has successfully (1) completed deferred adjudication probation for an offense, (2) the charge has been dismissed and the person has been discharged from probation, and (3) the applicable waiting period has been observed, a person is eligible to petition the court to have his record sealed.
 The waiting period for all felonies is five years from the date of discharge and dismissal or the charge; and two years from the date of dismissal and discharge for misdemeanor offenses.
 Offenses such as assault, assault family violence, and unlawful carrying of a weapon that are excluded from automatic sealing, are eligible under Standard Deferred.

 A person can have prior convictions or prior deferred probation to petition the court for sealing under Standard Deferred.
 The petitioner (person asking the court to seal his record) is required to show that sealing his record is in the best interests of justice.